Toggle: English / Spanish

 If you are taking a long car or plane trip, walk or stretch your legs once in a while and drink plenty of liquids.
 Wearing support hose may help.

 If you are hospitalized, your health care provider may prescribe medicine to prevent deep venous thrombosis.

 Ginsberg J. Peripheral venous disease.
 In: Goldman L, Shafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 81.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 81.